acmsigsoft/submission-checker/README.md

 ## Usage

-The tool runs in java 11 and is built using Apache [maven](https://maven.apache.org/).
+The Submission Checker runs in Java 11.
+If you have that installed, you can fetch the `.jar.zip` of the [latest release](https://github.com/acmsigsoft/submission-checker/releases):

+    unzip  submission-checker-{version}-jar-with-depencies.jar.zip
+    java -jar submission-checker-{version}-jar-with-depencies.jar --help

 It takes as arguments individual pdf files or folders containing pdf files which it will check.

-To run the tool:
+## Building the tool

+The tool is built using Apache [maven](https://maven.apache.org/).

 - Clone git repository
 - Run `mvn clean package`